Weekend fishing opportunities

 SUNNYSIDE PARK POND: trout, bass, bluegill

 This 4-acre pond is located 2 miles above the upper end of Foster Reservoir.
 Since the beginning of the year, this family-friendly pond has been stocked with over 2,000 trout ranging from larger-size to 2.5 pound brooders.
-It will be stocked again this week with 333 legal size rainbow trout.
+It was last stocked in May with 333 legal size rainbow trout.
 Sunnyside Pond also offers bluegill and largemouth bass year round.
 The park has a campground and picnic area and is a great place to take kids fishing.
 There is boat ramp access to the Middle Fork arm of Foster Reservoir.
 To get there from I5, take US 20 through the town of Sweet Home and continue around Foster Reservoir to Quartzville Creek road.
 Take a left and follow this road for two miles to the park.

 This beautiful, family-friendly fishing pond is located within the 90-acre Timber-Linn Memorial Park in Albany.
-Within the last couple of months, the lake has been stocked with over 2,000 ‘larger’ trout and nearly 200 heavyweight brooders.
-It will be stocked again this week with 250 legal and 25 larger-size rainbow trout.
+It was stocked Nov.
+18 with 140 very large brood trout averaging about 15 pounds each!
 Please keep in mind that only one fish over 20 inches may be taken per day.
 Timber-Linn Lake can be reached by turning east off I-5 onto the Santiam Highway (Hwy.
 20), then immediately turning north onto Price Road and proceeding to the park entrance.

 TRAIL BRIDGE RESERVOIR: trout